No place for Ram mandir in BJP's poll campaign?

 Ayodhya, May 01: The BJP has been promising to build a grand Ram temple at the site of the Babri Masjid in Ayodhya since 1991 even before the mosque was razed.

-For the first time since the temple movement picked up pace, the Ayodhya issue has remained just a mention in the BJP manifesto and has no place in any political rally.
+Since the temple movement picked up pace, this is the first time that the Ayodhya issue has remained just a mention in the BJP manifesto and has no place in any political rally.

 "Mandir wahi banayenge" slogans are no more heard.